Research

 - Highlands College, which covers the 16+ age range.

-Although the two colleges and the two catholic schools have different constitutional arrangements the practical effect is similar in that Government grants reduce the fees payable.
+Although the two colleges and the two Catholic schools have different constitutional arrangements the practical effect is similar in that Government grants reduce the fees payable.
 Table 2 shows current fee levels

 Table 2 Jersey secondary schools, fee levels